-- 31. There is a reasonable degree of public interest in opening the council's actions to closer public scrutiny in the circumstances of this case.
-This arises from the specific public controversy over the affair, and also from the more general feeling that the council has been less than transparent. - 32.
+- 32. There is a reasonable degree of public interest in opening the council's actions to closer public scrutiny in the circumstances of this case.
+This arises from the specific public controversy over the affair, and also from the more general feeling that the council has been less than transparent. - 33.
 It would be wrong, however, to order disclosure of information purely in order to respond to a generalised public suspicion that a public authority has been being less than transparent.
-The public interest in disclosure can relate only to the specific public interest factors at play in respect of the withheld information. - 33.
-In this case, alongside the general principle of openness and transparency, there is a specific level of public concern about the matter and disclosure might inform the public debate about the affair. - 34.
+The public interest in disclosure can relate only to the specific public interest factors at play in respect of the withheld information. - 34.
+In this case, alongside the general principle of openness and transparency, there is a specific level of public concern about the matter and disclosure might inform the public debate about the affair. - 35.
 Balancing this, there is a strong, and legally binding, confidentiality clause which directly covers the withheld information, and a breach of that confidentiality would have significant consequences for the council.
-Those consequences are considered to include:

-http://www2002.stoke.gov.uk/transition\board/Governance%20Commission%20Report.pdf
+Those consequences are considered to include: - the normal risks of a claim for a breach of confidence; - The council points out that if it breached the confidentiality clause the other party to the mediation would be able to bring an action for breach of confidence and, moreover, the mediator http://www2002.stoke.gov.uk/transition_board/Governance%20Commission%20Report.pdf himself would also have grounds to bring an action against the council.
+Dealing with these actions would be likely to disrupt the council's normal activities by diverting staff from other tasks; prejudice to the conduct of public affairs would also be likely to arise through the risk of further costs to the council for any necessary defence, or damages incurred, which would divert scarce financial resources from other activities.